 - 11.1.13 Development should be designed to use building materials and systems that minimise building operation and maintenance costs, and environmental impact, for the lifetime of the development.
 Use of durable and high quality materials is fundamental to creating robust and sustainable residential development.
 Materials should be chosen to withstand their environment and likely abuse with minimal maintenance.
 Poor quality materials that are hard to maintain will wear badly and will not be acceptable. - 11.1.14 High quality contemporary materials can create an attractive and distinctive character, however, care should be taken to ensure that all materials respond to the site context and design objectives.
 Thought should be given to the sourcing, energy efficiency and life cycle of the materials chosen.
 Permeable paving should be used where possible for hard surfacing. - 11.1.15 Ensuring inclusive access in development proposals will enable everyone, regardless of disability, gender or age, to access the development.
 In Havering, it is particularly important that careful consideration is given to the developing an environment suitable for an ageing population.
-Accessibility is a significant issue because of the high proportion of older people in the borough, the relatively high number of households containing someone with physical disability, and the forecast increase in the numbers of very young and very old. - 11.1.16 The Council supports the use of Urban Design Review Panels and will expect development proposals of a strategic nature to be subject to such as review.
-Development proposals of a strategic nature are those that have potential to significantly impact or alter the character of an area.
+Accessibility is a significant issue because of the high proportion of older people in the borough, the relatively high number of households containing someone with physical disability, and the forecast increase in the numbers of very young and very old. - 11.1.16 The National Planning Policy Framework states that Local planning authorities should have local design review arrangements in place to provide assessment and support to ensure high standards of design.
+The Council will establish a Design Review Panel comprising of independent specialists The Council supports the use of Urban Design Review Panels and will expect development proposals of a strategic nature to be subject to such as review.
+For the purpose of this policy dDevelopment proposals of an area including those that comprise of tall buildings and those that are referable to the Mayor.
+If an applicant is in doubt about whether a design review is required this should be discussed with the Council's Planning Department at pre-application stage.
 This will include large development schemes within the Romford and Rainham and Beam Park Development Area.